• Skip to primary navigation

 Why you will love this recipe:

-• This classic turnip casserole tastes amazing!
-It could pass as a dessert it tastes so good.
-The combination of apples, the almond flour crumble crust and turnips blends perfectly together to create the perfect side dish.
+• This turnip casserole tastes amazing!
+It could pass for dessert it tastes so good.
+The combination of apples, almond flour crumble crust, and turnips blends perfectly to create the most amazing flavour.

-• It's perfect for any holiday meal, including Thanksgiving or Christmas but is also great to serve any time of the year.
+• It's perfect for any holiday meal, including Thanksgiving or Christmas but is also great to serve any time.

-• This turnip and apple bake can be made ahead of time and stores well in the fridge.
+• This turnip and apple bake can be made ahead of time and stores well in the fridge so it's great for meal prep.

-• This turnip apple casserole is a healthy alternative to the classic Turnips 'N' Apples Casserole recipe from The Best of Bridge Cookbook and this version is paleo, dairy free, gluten free, and vegan!
+• This turnip apple casserole is a healthy alternative and fun twist on the old fashioned Turnips 'N' Apples Casserole recipe from The Best of Bridge Cookbook and this version is paleo, dairy free, gluten free, refined sugar free, and vegan!

-• If you love apple recipes you will also love healthy apple crumble.
+If you love apple recipes you will also love my healthy apple crumble recipe, healthy apple pie bars and healthy apple crumble bars.

-• Turnips - this beautifully versatile root vegetable takes on the most delicious and sweet flavour when paired with the apples.
+• Turnips - this root vegetable takes on the most delicious and sweet flavour when paired with the apples.

-• Red Apples - there are so many apples to choose from but I think red apples like gala, ambrosia or honeycrisp are best for this recipe.
+• Apples - I recommend using sweet red apples such as gala, ambrosia, pink lady or honeycrisp for this recipe.

-• Coconut sugar - a healthier alternative to brown sugar, coconut sugar helps add the perfect sweet flavour to this dish.
+• Coconut sugar - this helps add the perfect sweet flavour to this dish while keeping it refined sugar free.
 If you don't have coconut sugar you can use brown sugar instead.

 • Cinnamon - cinnamon, sugar and apples has to be one of the best combinations ever!
 It gives this casserole that perfect fall flavour.